-Pay Code Definition EPSL Up to 80 hours of paid sick leave may be taken when an employee is unable to telecommute and is quarantined, seeking a COVID-19 diagnosis, caring for someone quarantined due to a Public Health or Healthcare Provider order, or when caring for a child whose school or child-care facility is closed.
+Pay Code Title Pay Code Definition Emergency Paid Sick Leave EPSL Up to 120 hours of paid sick leave may be taken when an employee is unable to telecommute and is quarantined, seeking a COVID-19 diagnosis, caring for someone quarantined due to a Public Health or Healthcare Provider order, when caring for a child whose school or child-care facility is closed, attending a vaccine appointment or cannot work or telework due to vaccine-related symptoms.
 Part-time employee allotment of hours will be pro-rated based on their regular schedule.
-EPSL may be used concurrently with the first two weeks of EFMLU which are unpaid.
-Employees designated as a "Health Care Provider" or "Emergency Responder" are exempt from the FFRCA and use of EPSL to care for someone quarantined, or when caring for a child whose school or child-care facility is closed is at the Department Head discretion.
 EPSL balances will be reflected on all employee pay stubs, but may only be used after employee eligibility for leave and qualifying reason have been determined.
-On December 15, 2020, the Board of Supervisors approved the ability of an eligible employee to use remaining EPSL balances and the use of up to 40 additional hours of EPSL (based on their regular work schedule) for the qualifying reasons above through June 17, 2021.
+In accordance with SB 95, the County's current EPSL program will be extended through September 30, 2021.
+Emergency Family Medical Leave Expired on December 31, 2020.
 EFMLA Employees who are unable to telecommute and must provide care for a child whose school or child-care facility is closed may be entitled to up to 12 weeks of protected leave.
 The first two weeks of EFMLA are unpaid, after which, qualifying employees will receive 2/3rds of their regular rate for 10 weeks.
 Employees may post other COVID-19 related pay codes to supplement and achieve 100% of pay.
 Employees must submit a Leave of Absence request for consideration for EFMLA.
 Employees designated as a "Health Care Provider" or "Emergency Responder" are exempt from the FFRCA and use of EFMLA is at the Department Head discretion.
-EPSL

 Emergency Family Medical Leave Unpaid Expired on December 31, 2020.
 EFMLU This is a tracking pay code (like FMLA) that is posted to track all EFMLA time off an employee uses (including discretionary EFMLA).
 This code should be posted concurrently with all EFMLA.

 Coronavirus Sick Leave/ Healthcare Leave CVSP This may be used for Coronavirus absences even if an employee has Annual Leave balances.
 May be posted until an employee reaches zero balance and then all other leave balances must be posted prior to posting up to 80 hours of advanced Sick Leave/Healthcare Leave Balances.

 Coronavirus Annual Leave CVAL if applicable

 Coronavirus Vacation CVVAC if applicable

 Coronavirus PIP Time CVPIP if applicable

 Coronavirus Comp Time CVCT if applicable

-Coronavirus Vaccination SHTSP This pay code is to be used for employees who are approved to take time off to receive the COVID-19 vaccination during their regular work shift.
-Employees are also to utilize their default Non-Productive Job Number on their timesheet or leave the Job Number blank if their agency does not utilize Job Numbers.